 The lesson of this article is to treat your audience exactly how I’m treating you, my audience, right now—with whatever other subject it is that your book is about.
 That’s the return on your investment for having read this.

 What People Are Looking For In Nonfiction

 Either of the two categories of books (fiction or nonfiction) can be simultaneously thought of as two different markets.
 Readers looking to spend money, time, and attention on books in either of those markets can be simultaneously thought of as investors.
 Therefore, this means that you, as a writer, are actually an entrepreneur of sorts.
 For a moment, stop thinking like a writer and start thinking like an entrepreneur.

-As we’ve written before about how book reviewers verify to their audiences whether or not your book is worthy of the consumers’ investments, before you even set out on writing your nonfictional book, you should first strive to understand what your audience wants.
+As I’ve written before about how book reviewers verify to their audiences whether or not your book is worthy of the consumers’ investments, before you even set out on writing your nonfictional book, you should first strive to understand what your audience wants.

 What’s the determining difference between what psychological variable investors need to decide to buy fictional books, in contrast with what investors need to buy nonfictional books?

 Trust is the final factor in whether or not your audience decides to buy from you.
 They need assurance that they will definitely get their money’s worth, a good return on their investment regarding whatever it is that they’re seeking in your work, regardless of whether or not it’s fictional or nonfictional, regardless of what genre or subject it pertains to.

 In fictional books, if the people you pitch your work to don’t trust that if they buy your work that they’ll be in for one hell of a vicarious ride, they won’t buy from you.

 In nonfiction, if the people you pitch your work to don’t trust that if they buy your work that they’ll be in for truly credible, beneficial information that will better some aspect of their lives, they won’t buy from you.